apache/openwhisk/docs/actions.md

 You can tell if an [invocation was a warm activation or a cold one requiring initialization](annotations.md#annotations-specific-to-activations) by inspecting the activation record.
 - An action runs for a bounded amount of time.
 This limit can be configured per action, and applies to both the initialization and the execution separately.
+If the action time limit is exceeded the activation's response status is _application error_.
 - Functions should follow best practices to reduce [vulnerabilities](security.md) by treating input as untrusted, and be aware of vulnerabilities they may inherit from third-party dependencies.